Higher-order Sobolev and Rellich inequalities via iterated Talenti's principle: Sobolev inequalities

 \section{Sobolev inequalities}

 The goal of this section is twofold.
 First, we prove Theorem~\ref{thm:sobolev}, that is, we establish higher-order Sobolev inequalities on Riemannian manifolds supporting inequality~\eqref{eq:intro:isoperimetric}.
-Next, we present a sharpness result concerning a particular Sobolev inequality, see Proposition~\ref{prop:sobolev:sharpness}. \begin{proof}[Proof of Theorem~\ref{thm:sobolev}] Since \(u\in C_0^\infty(M)\), there exists a bounded domain \(\Omega \in M\), such that \(u\) (and its derivatives) vanish outside of \(\Omega\).
-Thus, it is enough to prove the Sobolev inequality~\eqref{eq:sobolev} on an \emph{arbitrary} bounded domain \(\Omega\subset M\).
-Without loss of generality, one may assume that \(u>0\).
+Next, we present a sharpness result concerning a particular Sobolev inequality, see Theorem~\ref{thm:sobolev:sharpness}. \begin{proof}[Proof of Theorem~\ref{thm:sobolev}] Since \(u\in C_0^\infty(M)\), there exists a regular domain \(\Omega \in M\), such that \(u\) (and its derivatives) vanish outside of \(\Omega\).
+Thus, it is enough to prove the Sobolev inequality~\eqref{eq:sobolev} on an \emph{arbitrary} regular domain \(\Omega\subset M\).
 We distinguish two cases.

 \textbf{Case 1:} \(m=2k\).
 Let \(f\colon \Omega\to \mathbb{R}\) defined by

 If follows that, \(u\) is a solution of problem~\eqref{eq:itp:pde}, and let \(v\) be the solution of the symmetrized problem~\eqref{eq:itp:pde:symm}.
 By the iterated Talenti's principle (see Theorem~\ref{thm:itp}) one has for almost every \(x\in\Omega\) that